QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-The integral has the mass dimension two and is proportional to the virtuality acquired by the hard particle due to interactions with the soft gauge field.
-The complex 2-dimensional function $\mathbf{F}_s(\h; p, p', k')$ (with mass dimension one) solves the following linear integral equation ~\cite{Arnold:2001ba, Arnold:2002zm}.
+where the integral has mass dimension 2 and is proportional to the virtuality acquired by the hard particle due to interactions with the soft gauge field.
+The complex two-dimensional function $\mathbf{F}_g(\h; p, p', k')$ (with mass dimension 1) solves the integral equation ~\cite{Arnold:2001ba, Arnold:2002zm,Arnold:2002ja}

 where the energy difference between the incoming and the outgoing states is